Which is the best-priced personal trainer certification for you?

 This is a great option for trainers who are newer and are looking for a good base of knowledge to build off of.

-ACE also has an excellent certification for Group Fitness Instructors, so if you think you might want to exclusively teach fitness classes, you can take that certification exam along with their Basic package for only $269.
+ACE also has an excellent certification for Group Fitness Instructors, so if you think you might want to exclusively teach fitness classes, you can take that certification exam along with their Basic package for as little as an additional $167.50.

 The ACE exam has about a 65% pass rate, making it kind of in the middle in terms of difficulty.
 The study materials in their packages are very thorough, and their online website portal is probably the easiest to operate of all the certification organizations, but the highest tier is definitely priced higher than most people will need for the information provided to pass their certification exam.
 You may want to add in an additional ACE study guide and an ACE practice exam if you want as much help as possible before you attempt the exam.
 It’s always good to be prepared.